This Folkwear Walking skirt pattern is for a skirt that became popular in the Victorian to Edwardian era, 1800s to 1900s.

 As the Victorian age ended at the beginning of the 20th century and the Edwardian age began, women entered the sporting and professional world.
-This was the skirt they wore, because it was comfortable and unencumbered by bustles and hoops.
+As a move way from the fussiness and inconvenience of bustles and hoops, the walking skirt was born and was a new mark of comfort and practicality.

 This is a paper pattern and includes instructions for decorative cutwork embroidery (Broderie Anglaise).
 The pattern is a multi-size pattern from SMALL to 3XL.